truera/trulens/trulens_eval/README.md

 ## Feedback function arguments

 Methods wrapped with tru_feedback.Feedback need to be instructed how to map chain input/outputs or internal components to method inputs.
-In the implest cases, the inputs are either chain input or prompt and chain output or response.
+In the simplest cases, the inputs are either chain input or prompt and chain output or response.
 These can specified with one of these `Feedback` methods:

 ```python
     f = Feedback(StandAlone.feedback)